tariqdaouda/pyGeno/README.rst

   from pyGeno.importation.SNPs import *
   importSNPs('patient1.tar.gz')

+You can easily make your own data wraps with any tar.gz compressor.
-For more details about how packages are built you can have a look inside the folder bootstrap_data.
-There are two packages for you there.
+For more details on how data wraps are made you can have a look inside the folder bootstrap_data.
+There are two there for you.

 Instanciating a genome:
 -----------------------